-Alarmed by a potential rise in food insecurity during the COVID-19 pandemic, many countries and organizations are mounting special efforts to keep agriculture safely running as an essential business, markets well supplied in affordable and nutritious food, and consumers still able to access and purchase food despite movement restrictions and income losses.
+Alarmed by a potential rise in food insecurity during the COVID-19 pandemic, many countries and organizations are mounting special efforts to keep agriculture safely running as an essential business, markets well supplied with affordable and nutritious food, and consumers able to access and purchase food despite movement restrictions and income losses.

 Food security “hot spots” include:

 - fragile and conflict-affected states, where logistics and distribution are difficult even without morbidity and social distancing.

 - countries affected by multiple crises resulting from more frequent extreme weather events (floods, droughts) and pests, such as the locusts plague impacting food production in 23 countries.

 - the poor and vulnerable, including the 690 million people who were already chronically food insecure before the COVID-19 crisis.